Fibroid Treatment in Kennesaw, GA

 Kennesaw Gynecology prides itself on providing personalized fibroid treatment to women throughout the Kennesaw, Woodstock, and Acworth, GA area.
 If Dr. Paas determines that you have uterine fibroids, it is a good idea to discuss your treatment options.
 The good news is there are plenty of effective treatments for uterine fibroids.

 Dr. Angel Paas is a board-certified gynecologic surgeon who specializes in treating uterine fibroids.
 Dr. Paas provides both surgical and non-surgical treatment options depending on the size, location, and type of fibroids.
+Dr. Paas sees patients from all over Cook County including Marietta, Smyrna, and Powder Springs.
 Learn more about your treatment options and call Kennesaw Gynecology at (470) 308-3365, or schedule your appointment online today!

 What are Uterine Fibroids?